Flu activity is increasing sharply across the US

 “Flu season is just getting started, so I think it’s really hard to say exactly what it’s going to look like,” Dr. Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, told CNN on Tuesday.
 “What we’re seeing right now is a very rapid escalation of cases.”

-The US Centers for Disease Control and Prevention estimates that there have been at least 7,500,000 illnesses, 81,000 hospitalizations, and 3,100 deaths from flu so far this season, according to an update published by the agency on Tuesday with data through December 20.
-At least eight children have died from flu so far this season.
+The US Centers for Disease Control and Prevention estimates that there have been at least 7,500,000 illnesses, 81,000 hospitalizations and 3,100 deaths from flu this season, according to an update published Tuesday with data through December 20.
+At least eight children have died from flu this season.

 Among the states with the highest levels of flu activity are Colorado, Louisiana, New Jersey, New York and South Carolina, according to the CDC.

-Trends are increasing across key surveillance metrics: laboratory testing, outpatient health care visits, hospitalizations and mortality are all higher than they were a week ago.
+Trends are increasing across key surveillance metrics: Laboratory testing, outpatient health care visits, hospitalizations and mortality are all higher than they were in the previous weekly update from the CDC.

-One surveillance system shows that flu hospitalizations doubled over the past week; more than 19,000 people were admitted to the hospital with flu during the most recent week, up from about 9,900 hospital admissions the week before.
+One surveillance system shows that flu hospitalizations have doubled; more than 19,000 people were admitted to the hospital with flu during the most recent week, up from about 9,900 the week before.

 The CDC says that “severity indicators remain low at this time, but influenza activity is expected to continue for several weeks.”

-Influenza A(H3N2) viruses are the most commonly reported, and additional genetic testing suggests that a new flu variant — called subclade K — that caused early and busy flu seasons in other part of the world appears to be driving the vast majority of cases in the US.
+Influenza A(H3N2) viruses are the most commonly reported, and additional genetic testing suggests that a new flu variant — called subclade K — appears to be behind the vast majority of cases in the US.
+After driving high case numbers in other parts of the world, subclade K got the nickname “super flu.”

+“This is a strain that’s different than what we’ve seen in previous years,” Osterholm said.
+He wouldn’t call it a “super strain,” he said, but “I would say it surely does challenge our previous immunity, in terms of protecting us.”

+This new variant wasn’t included in this year’s flu shots because it was identified after scientists had chosen the strains to include, but the vaccines contain related strains, and globally, they seem to be working pretty well against the variant.

 The-CNN-Wire